tayloraswift/swift-png/examples/README.md

 <img src="decode-basic/example.png.v.png" alt="output png" width=300/>

-> the same example image, decoded to an grayscale data file, and re-encoded as a png. it looks the same as the grayscale-alpha output because the original image has no transparent pixels.
+> the example image, decoded to an grayscale data file, and re-encoded as a png. it looks the same as the grayscale-alpha output because the original image has no transparent pixels.

 The two `unpack(as:)` methods support all Swift integer types that conform to [`FixedWidthInteger`](https://developer.apple.com/documentation/swift/fixedwidthinteger)`&`[`UnsignedInteger`](https://developer.apple.com/documentation/swift/unsignedinteger).
 They have generic specializations for [`UInt8`](https://developer.apple.com/documentation/swift/uint8), [`UInt16`](https://developer.apple.com/documentation/swift/uint16), [`UInt32`](https://developer.apple.com/documentation/swift/uint32), [`UInt64`](https://developer.apple.com/documentation/swift/uint64), and [`UInt`](https://developer.apple.com/documentation/swift/uint).

-If you unpack an image to an integer type `T` with a bit width different from the bit depth of the original image, the samples will be scaled to fill the range `T.min ...
+If you unpack an image to an integer type `T` with a bit width different from the color depth of the original image, the samples will be scaled to fill the range `T.min ...
 T.max`.
 The scaling is done arithmetically, so if you unpack an 8-bit image to a [`UInt16`](https://developer.apple.com/documentation/swift/uint16)-based color target, then samples with the value `255` will become `65535`, not `65280`.

 > **warning:** the built-in grayscale color targets do not compute luminance for rgb- and rgba-type images. they simply use the red component as the gray value, and discard the green and blue components. to perform more sophisticated pixel unpacking, [define a custom pixel kernel](#custom-color-targets).